-\ 1) Oscillation frequency:

-The clock frequency output from the 32KOUT pin at normal temperature in the manner described in "P30 • Measurement of Oscillation Frequency".
+- \ 1) Oscillation frequency: - Frequency of clock pulse output from the 32KOUT pin at normal temperature in the manner described in " P.28

-\ 2) Target frequency:
+Measurement of Oscillation Frequency ". - \ 2) Target frequency:

 Desired frequency to be set.
-Generally, a 32.768-kHz quartz crystal unit has such temperature characteristics as to have the highest oscillation frequency at normal temperature.
-Consequently, the quartz crystal unit is recommended to have target frequency settings on the order of 32.768 to 32.76810 kHz (+3.05ppm relative to 32.768 kHz).
+Generally, a 32.768-kHz crystal oscillator has such temperature characteristics as to have the highest oscillation frequency at normal temperature.
+Consequently, the crystal oscillator is recommended to have target frequency settings on the order of 32.768 to 32.76810 kHz (+3.05ppm relative to 32.768 kHz).
 Note that the target frequency differs depending on the environment or location where the equipment incorporating the RTC is expected to be operated.